TechAriel/fabric-data-engineer-DP700/README.md

   Built a full Bronze-Silver-Gold data pipeline with Delta Lake, implemented upserts, and modeled a star schema for analytics.

+- **08 – Real-Time Intelligence:**

+  Built a real-time pipeline with Eventstream, Eventhouse, KQL queries, dashboards, and alerts using Activator.

+- **09 – Eventstream Transformation:**

+  Ingested real-time bicycle data, applied windowed aggregations, and analyzed both raw and transformed streams using KQL.

 ---
 ## Skills Demonstrated